 Michigan state legislative offices will be closed on Monday due to safety concerns as the members of the Electoral College are set to cast their official votes in the state Capital for President-elect Joe Biden.

-The decision to close came after a recommendation from law enforcement, which was prompted by “credible threats of violence.”take our poll - story continues below
+The decision to close came after a recommendation from law enforcement, which was prompted by “credible threats of violence.”

 “Due to safety and security concerns, the Senate and all Senate spaces in downtown Lansing will be closed Monday, December 14,” the Senate notification said, according to The Detroit News.